 Fiona Robinson's work is held in major collections including the British Museum London, the Fitzwilliam Museum Cambridge, the Swindon Museum and Art Gallery, the Royal West of England Academy Bristol, the University of Bath, the Polish Art Foundation Melbourne Australia and the Ballinglen Museum of Contemporary Art Co.
 Mayo Rep. of Ireland.
 Awards include the Royal West of England Academy Drawing Prize 2011, the University of Bath Painting Prize 2007 and the 4th International Biennale of Drawing in Melbourne, Australia, Prizewinner 2007.
 She has been shortlisted for the Jerwood Drawing Prize, the Derwent Drawing Prize and the Cheltenham Drawing Prize.

-Fiona Robinson was elected an Academician of the Royal West of England Academy Bristol (RWA) in 2013 and is currently President of the RWA (2019-) She is also an Honorary Member of the Royal Academy of Art, an Honorary Academician of the Royal Scottish Academy and an Honorary Member of the Royal Birmingham Society of Artists.
+Fiona was elected President of the Royal West of England Academy in 2019 and holds Honorary memberships of the Royal Academy of Art, London, The Royal Scottish Academy and the Royal Birmingham Society of Artists.